LITRP/Long-Term-Energy-Forecasting/README.md

 LTEF: Long-Term Energy Forecasting

 ## Installation
+- The code runs with Anaconda + Prophet # (pip install prophet)
+- Optionally:
   - Install python 3.10 or 3.9
   - Install requirements.txt with pip install -r requirements.txt

 ## Pattern Module

 - Run the program with python Pattern.py your_input.yml  #(i.e. Chile.yml)
-- Wait for the program to finish
-- See the results in the csv file called Percentage.csv}
+- Results are shown in a csv file called Percentage.csv

 ## Predictor Module

-- Run the program with python Predictor.py Chile.yml
+- Run the program with python Predictor.py your_input.yml  #(i.e. Chile.yml)
-- Wait for the program to finish
-- See the results in the csv file called Forecast.csv
+- Results are shown in a csv file called Forecast.csv